roszakc/roszakc.me/docs/projectHub.md

 * * *

+### &#8594; Advent of code

+This is half of the month of [Advent of Code 2020](https://adventofcode.com/).
+Advent of code is a fun advent calendar where you complete small programming challenges each day.
+The fun twist is there is two parts to each day, you implement the first half without knowing what the second task will be.
+Often you have to rewrite your code and having good designs makes it easy to tweak but bad designs make it quite difficult.

+I wanted to do the whole month but got distracted with 2020 life.

+See the project on [GitHub](https://github.com/roszakc/AdventOfCode)!

+* * *

 ### &#8594; SURLY Database

 SURLY (Single User Relational) database was a pair programming project created in Java to the [SURLY specification sheet](./assets/pdf/SURLY-Specification.pdf).
 We created a heap based database that could be moduarlly expanded and supported SQL commands at its core.